Our perspectives in one place

 Read more

-As WTO Member States continue to discuss an extension of a waiver of intellectual property (IP) rights on COVID-19 therapeutics, latest evidence and data published today explains what the consequences of such a waiver would have on industry’s ability to fight the COVID-19 pandemic.
+As discussions on an extension of a waiver of intellectual property (IP) rights on COVID-19 therapeutics continue, latest evidence and data published today explains what the adverse impact of a waiver may be on the entire innovation ecosystem and the consequences it may have on industry’s ability to fight future pandemics.

 Read more